jhudsl/tidyversecourse/docs/04-dataviz.md

 ## # … with 2 more variables: prop_coverage <dbl>, spending_capita <dbl>
 ```

 Ah, so we see that the "Other" type of coverage is missing in both 2013 and 2014 for a subset of states.
-We'll be focusing on the non-"Other" types of healthcare coverage, so this shouldn't pose a problem, but it is good to know!
+We'll be focusing on the non-"Other" types of health care coverage, so this shouldn't pose a problem, but it is good to know!

 Taking this one step further, let's skim the entire dataset to get a sense of the information stored in each variable: